tannewt/wa-law.org/bill/2021-22/sb/5153/1/README.md

 3. A report required under this section shall not disclose the name or other identification of a **student** or parent.

 4. The K-12 data governance group shall develop the data protocols and guidance for school districts in the collection of data to provide a clearer understanding of actions taken under RCW 28A.225.030.

+## Section 109
+> This section adds a new section to an existing chapter [28A.225](/rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md) for context.

+The superintendent of public instruction may adopt rules necessary to carry out the purposes of this chapter, including:

+1. RCW 28A.225.015;

+2. RCW 28A.225.018;

+3. RCW 28A.225.020;

+4. RCW 28A.225.025; and

+5. RCW 28A.225.030.

 ## Section 201